 Don’t ignore international campaign teams

-Enlist the help of a PPC advertising company that is international in focus and has bilingual employees.
+Enlist the help of a Google Ads Management agency that is international in focus and has bilingual employees.
 Relying on a US or UK-based company with little international focus is like handing over the keys of your new stick shift to someone who only knows how to drive an automatic.
 Sometimes you can get lucky and things will work out, but do you want to take that risk?
-Consult with PPC managers who have experience in managing multilingual PPC campaigns.
+Consult with PPC managers who have experience in managing multilingual Google Ads campaigns.

 Don’t ignore the legal situation